MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

    > After applying operating system updates, you may see a message that "storage isn't complete or up-to-date, so we need to sync it with data from other servers in the cluster."
 This is normal after a machine restarts. **Don't remove any drives or restart any machines in the cluster until you see a confirmation that the sync is complete.**

    > [!NOTE]
-   > Hardware updates are only available on instances that have the vendor's hardware extension installed.
+   > Hardware updates are only available on systems that have the vendor's hardware extension installed.
 If your Windows Admin Center does not have this extension, there will not be an option to install hardware updates.

-1. Windows Admin Center checks the instance for installed extensions that support your specific machine hardware.
+1. Windows Admin Center checks the system for installed extensions that support your specific machine hardware.
 Select **Next: Install** to install the hardware updates on each machine in the cluster.
 If no extensions or updates are found, select **Exit**.

 1. As per security best practices, disable CredSSP as soon as you're finished installing the updates:
     - In Windows Admin Center, under **All connections**, select the first machine in your cluster and then select **Connect**.
     - On the **Overview** page, select **Disable CredSSP**, and then, on the **Disable CredSSP** pop-up window, select **Yes**.

-You're now ready to perform the post-upgrade steps for your instance.
+You're now ready to perform the post-upgrade steps for your system.

 ## Next steps